gitmachtl/scripts/cardano/ff-testnet/README.md

       "poolMargin": "0.10",
    }
    ```
+   **If the json file does not exist with that name, the script will generate one for you, so you can easily edit it.**<br>
    poolName is the name of your poolFiles from steps 04a-04d, ownerName is the name of the StakeOwner from steps 03, poolPledge in
-   lovelaces, poolCost per epoch in lovelaces, poolMargin in 0.00-1.00 (0-100%).<br>
+   lovelaces, poolCost per epoch in lovelaces, poolMargin in 0.00-1.00 (0-100%).<br>After the edit, rerun the script with the name again.<br>
-   **If the json file does not exist with that name, the script will generate one for you, so you can easily edit it.** After the edit,
-   rerun the script with the name again.<br>
    **Update Pool values (re-registration):** If you have already registered a stakepool on the chain and want to change some parameters, simply change them in the json file and rerun the script again.
 The 05c_regStakepoolCert.sh script will later do a re-registration instead of a new registration for you.

 * **05b_genDelegationCert.sh:** generates the delegation certificate name.deleg.cert to delegate a stakeAddress to a Pool name.node.vkey.
 As pool owner you have to delegate to your own pool, this is registered as pledged stake on your pool.